Archive Search Results

 Image

-Beginning of the deconstruction of the Nogal-Ping hotel and cabins in Eagle by Claude DeGraw.
+Taken August 2, 2011, looking through the front door of the hotel onto Capitol Street.
+Deconstruction of the Nogal-Ping hotel and cabins in Eagle by Claude DeGraw began in 2010.
 Nogal's Hotel, built in 1892, was later purchased by the O. A. Ping family in 1923.
 It was occupied by siblings Leonard and Garnet Ping most recently.
 Leonard died in 1988 and Garnet moved to Gypsum in the late 1990s, passing away in 2003.
-It stands at the corner...
+It stands at the corner of Hwy...

 Format: